|Business Rating:||4.0 / 5|

 Flexible credit limit

 The Blue Business Plus card also sets itself apart by offering a relatively flexible credit limit, giving business owners more buying power when they need it.
 The card allows you to spend more than your preset credit limit – without calling ahead for permission.
 You just have to make sure to pay the extra loan back by the end of the month.
 Otherwise, you’ll be charged a penalty rate for overdue debt.
+The amount you can spend above your credit limit is not unlimited.
+It adjusts with your use of the card, your payment history, credit record, financial resources known to American Express, and other factors.

 In addition, American Express offers a number of key benefits that business owners will find useful, including customizable, fee-free employee cards; a mobile expense management app that helps you monitor receipts; a well-respected online business forum and business-friendly discounts.